RoyBenAviv/weather-app/README.md

-Weather Application using React hooks
+Weather application using React hooks